 Note for non-Scottish readers – a ‘Munro’ is a mountain in Scotland greater than 3,000 feet.
 Most of the Munros on the round have hard to pronounce names if you are not a Gaelic speaker.

 Much of the CRR is remote and hard to access.
 Quite a bit is unmarked over bog and boulder strewn terrain.
 Contenders need to work out the best lines up and down the mountains if they are going to go fast.
 Cammie (herein known as C) is planning on a clockwise route.
 There are really only 2 access points for support help.
 This splits the run into 3 sections.
 Originally I was to help him on the mid section and in August 2020 did a practice run with him covering that.
-However plan has changed and now am supporting on the last section, involving the last 10 of the 24 summits.
+You can read of that here.
+However since then plan has changed and now am supporting on the last section, involving the last 11 of the 24 summits.